 Can I run with a pram or a pet?

 You should approach your 2021 Mini-Mos fun run the same as you would a 'private' run.
 Therefore, it is your decision and responsibility as to whether you run alone, as part of a group, with a pram, a pet, in fancy dress, etc.

 We are all for fun, but especially in these times we ask all runners to join us in making health and safety a top priority.

 Do children need to run in age groups?

 The format for starting kids in set age groups for their 2km run is on hold for 2021 and will likely resume in future years.

 There will, however, be leader boards for each age group which will be updated through the course of the event window.

-The 2020 Mini-Mos 2km fun run format does however create a new opportunity for families of three or more to run as a group.
+The 2021 Mini-Mos 2km fun run format does however create a new opportunity for households of three or more to run as a group.

 How do I know my run time?
 Can I use Strava?